garyfromwork/FFXI-Addon-HUB/README.md

 ---

+## Download

+Go to the [**Releases**](../../releases/latest) page and download the latest `FFXI-Addon-HUB-Setup-x.x.x.exe`.

+Run the installer — it creates a Start Menu shortcut and desktop icon.
+The app checks for updates automatically on every launch.

+> **No account or setup required to browse.** Sign up for a free account inside the app to install addons, leave reviews, and message other users.

+---

 ## Features

 - **Browse & Search** — Browse all community addons with live search and sorting (A–Z, by author, etc.)